 Is Your Job Making You Vitamin D Deficient?

-Vitamin D deficiency has been increasing in incidence worldwide, even in countries with more sunshine.
-And as well as directly addressing the problem by raising awareness and promoting supplementation, it is important to ask why this is happening, so the problem can be tackled at the root cause.
+There is a high prevalence of vitamin D deficiency worldwide.1 And as well as directly addressing the problem by raising awareness and promoting supplementation, it is important to ask ‘why’ this is happening?

-A new study has aimed to do just that.
-In a recent systematic review, researchers investigated whether occupations, specifically shift working and indoor working, are contributors to the increased incidence of vitamin D deficiency in industrialised nations.
+In a 2018 systematic review, researchers investigated whether occupations, specifically shift working and indoor working, are contributors to the increased incidence of vitamin D deficiency in industrialised nations.

 Overall 90 papers were found; 10 of these that met the inclusion criteria were selected (9 cross-sectional studies and 1 systematic review).